ubc-systopia/ubc-systopia.github.io/README.md

 # Setup with Docker
 Needed: Docker

+Tested on: Ubuntu 20.04, Windows 10 w/ Docker Desktop 4.2.0 using WSL 2

 Use these instruction if you can install Docker and don't want to both trying to setup Ruby/RubyGems and other dependencies.
 Otherwise, check out the next section.